 Top Tip: Book in advance for Ventana Sur – the hostal has become very popular.

 2015 Our Second Adventure

-For our next adventure in June 2016, we set ourselves a challenge – one carry-on trolley bag each and one-day pack for our indefinite travel journey around Europe, South America and possibly Asia.
+For our next adventure in June 2016, we set ourselves a challenge; a carry-on bag each and one small backpack for our indefinite travel journey around Europe, South America, Barbados, India and Asia for 18 months.
 It does help in our packing when we are ‘following the sun’ and ‘not doing cold’.
 We researched and researched and reached out to other travel bloggers on their experiences with carry-on luggage, what brands they would recommend and how they handled the rules and regulations on toiletries.

 So then we thought we would put together a carry on pros and con list (see below) and the pros outweighed the cons!
 Our next step was to put together a packing list (also see below) and this would help us to determine what size carry on we should consider.
 Many travellers we spoke to gave us a great tip, check the airlines that you are travelling with and then purchase a carry-on that suited that airline’s recommended maximum size.
 We do note that many budget airlines have stricter regulations such as size, weight and quantity.
 Our choice of carry-on is based on our past international airline usage.